 4. Amazon Freevee

 Some of the new streaming content on Amazon Freevee are associated with programs that were on Amazon Prime, including Bosch Legacy and Judy Justice.
-We thought the ads were relatively short compared to some of the other companies.
+We thought the ads were relatively short compared to other companies.
 Freevee boasts thousands of hit movies, Freevee originals, and live 24/7 entertainment channels.
 Amazon Freevee recently signed new deals with Warner Bros, SONY, and Amazon-owned MGM.
 You don’t need to subscribe to the service, though signing in is a plus to save your viewing progress between devices.

 Peacock is an American over-the-top ((OTT) video streaming service owned and operated by NBCUniversal, a subsidiary of Comcast.
 It launched its on-demand streaming service in July 2020.
 As of April 2022, its monthly service reached 28 million active accounts, and 13 million paid active accounts.
 Its service is available in the US, UK, Ireland, Austria, Germany, Italy, and Switzerland.